MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/access-denied-error-thrown-rpc-runtime.md

 For more information about the use and analysis of the DCDIAG tool, see [Dcdiag Overview](https://go.microsoft.com/fwlink/?linkid=68936).

-The Exchange Remote Connectivity Analyzer is a new tool that has limited documentation at this time.
+Microsoft Remote Connectivity Analyzer has limited documentation at this time.
 In an effort to improve the documentation for each of the errors you might receive, we would like to solicit additional information from the community.
 Please use the Community Content section below to post additional information about why you failed at this point.
 If you require technical assistance, please create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).

 </div>